Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 # FEW 1.2 - Lesson 2

+## Intro

+React is built on functional programming.
+This class you will look at some functional programming concepts in the context of React.

+## ES6 Modules

+- Using import from and export, default
+- One Component per file

 # React iterating with keys

 Often you'll want to render a collection of JSX elements.
 React will automatically render a collection without you having to write a loop to do the work.